-It wasn't all roses however as Braniff was 80% owned by the LTV Corporation - a congolomerate which acquired and spun off corporations.
+It wasn't all roses as Braniff entered the 1970s.
+80% of the company was owned by the LTV Corporation - a congolomerate which acquired and spun off corporations.
 LTV had got itself into trouble with the purchase of Jones & Laughlin Steel and this overshadowed Braniff and made it difficult to think about large financial outlays.
 As the 1960s closed the topic of widebody jets reared its head.
 Everyone was buying them but their purchase would stretch Braniff and upset Lawrence's ideas of debt to equity ratios and the amount of long term debt Braniff should carry.
 The danger was that without the widebodies Braniff could be at a serious disadvantage.

 In terms of ownership a coup at LTV ended with a settlement which included terms for LTV to divest itself of Braniff.
 For Lawrence this was fabulous as the controls he had been forced to work within were largely removed and it gave him the chance to begin building Braniff into the global airline he dreamed of.

-In 1971 Braniff unveiled an update to its livery.
-Always image conscious Braniff moved to a two tone scheme still wildly colourful but using a more limited palette than the previous Girard 'End of the Plain Plane' Jellybeans.
+In late 1971 Braniff unveiled an update to its livery.
+Always image conscious Braniff moved to a two tone scheme, still wildly colourful but using a more limited palette than the previous Girard 'End of the Plain Plane' Jellybeans.
 The new 'Flying Colors of Braniff' were available in four combinations: